Mexico Travel Guide › Ensenada

 Do I need a car in Ensenada?

-You don’t really need a car in Ensenda.
-Most of what you’ll want to see and do lies within Downtown, which is easily explored on foot.
-Local buses, taxis, and Uber cars can whisk you to destinations outside the city relatively cheaply.
-If you intend to do a lot of exploring in the surrounding countryside, including the Valle de Guadalupe, having a vehicle can be more convenient.
+A car isn’t really needed in Ensenda.
+Most of what there is to see and do lies within Downtown, which is easily explored on foot.
+Local buses, taxis, and Uber cars can be taken to destinations outside the city relatively cheaply.
+To do exploring in the surrounding countryside, including the Valle de Guadalupe, having a vehicle can be more convenient.
 It’s also possible to arrange car rental on arrival in Ensenada; Alamo, Enterprise, and Hertz operate in the city, along with several cheap Mexican rental outfits.

 How do I get around Ensenada without a vehicle?